vicinspectorate.vic.gov.au

 The PID Act also provides a framework for protecting the confidentiality of your disclosure and your identity, to further protect you from potential reprisals for making a PID.

-You can also submit your complaint online by clicking the button below.
+You can also submit your PID online by clicking the button below.

 We also have a form that you can fill in and return by email or post.
 Our email address is info@vicinspectorate.vic.gov.au and our postal address is PO Box 617, Collins Street West, Melbourne VIC 8007.